PROBATE AND ADMINISTRATION

 Baldwin Wyatt offers a full administration of estate service, whether or not there is a Will in the estate.
 From obtaining the details of the assets and liabilities of the estate and obtaining the Grant of Representation, through to distributing the estate in accordance with the terms of the Will or the *Intestacy Rules and dealing with all the tax requirements.
 With this we will take all the paperwork and stress off your hands.

 It is difficult when beginning the administration of most estates to give an exact indication of how much work will be involved to finalise the matter, but we try and base our estimate on the information and documentation given to us when we take our initial instructions from you.
-Most normal Estates have an administration period of several months with up to 10 hours work required to finalise; others where there are many assets can span a longer period and take much more work and time to reach conclusion.
+Most normal Estates have an administration period of several months with up to 10 to 15 hours work required to finalise; others where there are many assets can span a longer period and take much more work and time to reach conclusion.

-In our covering letter of instruction we will give you our estimate, based on the information you provide.
+In our covering letter we will give you our estimate, based on the information you provide.
 We will keep you up to date with the progress and will advise if we discover other factors which will increase the time we have given you in our estimate.
 You can set a maximum figure for costs not to exceed and we will inform you when that has been reached for you to decide if further work should be done or not.

 It may be helpful if we briefly outline what has to be done before work is completed and the estate can finally be wound up.
 As a Personal Representative, you have the responsibility of administering the estate properly.
 This means establishing the extent of the estate; collecting the assets; paying the debts and distributing the balance.
 It is our job to help you with this.
 With the information you provide we will: